upb-lea/gym-electric-motor/docs/JOSS/paper.md

 applications and for testing state-of-the-art expert-driven control designs, the toolbox comes with a built-in reference generator, which can be used to create arbitrary reference trajectories (e.g. for the motor current, velocity or torque).
 These generated references are furthermore used to calculate a reward.
-In the domain of reinforcement-learning, reward is the optimization variable that is to be maximized.
+In the domain of reinforcement learning, reward is the optimization variable that is to be maximized.
 For the control system scenario, reward is usually defined by the negative distance between the momentary operation point and the desired operation point, such that expedient controller behavior can be monitored easily.
 The reward mechanism
 also allows to take physical limitations of the drive system into account, e.g. in the way of a notably low reward if limit values are surpassed.
 Optionally, the environment can be setup such that a reset of the system is induced in case of a limit violation.
-In addition, built-in visualization and plotting routines allow to monitor the training process of reinforcement learning agents or the performance of expert-driven control approaches which are being tested.
+In addition, built-in visualization and plotting routines allow to monitor the training process of reinforcement learning agents or the performance of expert-driven control approaches.

 # Examples